PolloDiablo/SENG-371-Project-1/README.md

 4. Which social platforms are most common for developers to read?
 Reddit, Twitter, Facebook, dedicated forums?

 <h3>Predictions</h3>
-- If there is NOT correlation between forum comments and patch notes, this could possibly indicate a few things:
+If there is NOT correlation between forum comments and patch notes, this could indicate a few things:

   - The developers are not paying attention to user feedback
-  - The developers ARE paying attention to user feedback, but users are not finding actual "bugs", so no fixes are required.
-This could indicate a disconnect between the priorities of the developers and the users
+  - The developers ARE paying attention to user feedback, but users are not finding actual "bugs", so no fixes are required (possibly revealing a disconnect between the priorities of the developers and the users)
   - The method used to parse/analyze data is ineffective (not looking at the right data points)

 <h2>Methodology</h2>